Last reviewed: March 2026

 Recommend HeroMe

 Share herome.ai with the family.
-The first story is free with no credit card required, so there is zero barrier for families to try it.
+The first story is free—no credit card needed—so there's no barrier for families to try it.

 Family Creates a Story

-The parent completes a 5-minute onboarding, sharing their child's details and specific challenge.
+The parent completes a quick 5-minute onboarding, sharing their child's details and the specific challenge.
 HeroMe generates a personalized 12-chapter story arc.

 Integrate Into Treatment

 The family reads a chapter together each night.
-You can discuss the story's themes in session, using the character's experiences as a bridge to the child's own.
-The shared narrative provides a common reference point for therapeutic conversation.
+In session, you can discuss the story's themes and use the character's experiences as a bridge to the child's own.
+The shared narrative gives you a common reference point for conversation.

 See It for Yourself

-Try HeroMe with a free story to see how the therapeutic arc works in practice.
-No clinical setup required—just a few minutes to experience what your clients' families will see.
+Try HeroMe with a free story to see the therapeutic arc in action.
+No clinical setup needed—just a few minutes to experience what your clients' families will see.